tr0pical1nternet/eleventy-base-blog/src/templates/projects/tetras.md

 ---
 {% looper 'tetras', 'A generative tetrahedral landscape proliferated with chromatic radiation.' %}

 This is a recreation of a design I made while taking Color and Design at the New Orleans Academy of Fine Arts.
-The original I drew with a ruler and a compass.
-It was illustrated with gouache, using subtle color mixing to create the illusion of transparency.
-Even if it wasn't animated, it gave the impression that there was a process happening over time.
-To create the scene in SVG I followed more or less the same steps as I did sketching it by hand, just with a lot more attention paid to coordinates.
+The original I drew with a ruler and compass and illustrated with gouache.
+To create the scene in SVG I followed more or less the same steps as I did sketching it by hand, just with a lot more attention paid to numerical coordinates.

 <figure class="diagram">
     {% include ../../svg/tetras_tile-plane.svg %}